jonathanjosef91/LeetCode/README.md

 ### Old

+## Write a solution
+To write a new solution, run `python newSolution.py myProblem`.
+The script will create a new template file under the right folder hierarchy and will print its location.

+Please make sure to replace everything need to be replaced.

+## Troubleshooting
 Found something wrong?
 Something that can be optimized?
 Feel free to [open an issue](https://github.com/jonathanjosef91/LeetCode/issues). *please make sure the issue doesn't already exist*